 TAG Heuer Monaco Steve McQueen Special Edition Men’s Watch

-Steve McQueen is a men’s style icon on many fronts, but perhaps came to be personified with racing because he truly embraced the sport, particularly with his 1971 movie LeMans.
+Steve McQueen is a men’s style icon on many fronts, but perhaps came to be identified with racing because he truly embraced the sport, particularly with his 1971 movie LeMans.
 The squared-off style has a retro 1970s appeal, while the blue and orange stripes and Gulf logo place it squarely in the pole position.

 Shinola Silver & Black ‘The Canfield Sport’ 40mm Watch

 We expect nothing less than perfection from Motor City-based Shinola.
 This sleek version of the brand’s classic Canfield watch is reminiscent of the speed gauges on many a Detroit muscle car.

 Boss Hugo Boss Champion Chronograph Leather Strap Watch